Asymptotic Behavior of Inter-Event Times in Planar Systems under Event-Triggered Control: Inter-event time as a function of the state

 In this subsection, we seek to obtain conditions under which the inter-event time function $\tau_s(\theta)$ is continuous.
 Towards this aim, we make the following assumption about the matrix function $M(\tau)$ since the general class of event-triggering rules~\eqref{eq:general_tr_rule} for an arbitrary $M(\tau)$ is very broad.

 \begin{enumerate}[resume, label=\textbf{(A\arabic*)},align=left] \item Every element of the matrix $M(.)$ is a real analytic function of $\tau$ and there exists a $\tau_m$ such that \(M(\tau)\) is negative definite for $(0, \tau_m)$, where \end{enumerate} It is easy to verify that each $M_i(.)$ in~\eqref{eq:Ms}, corresponding to the three triggering rules \eqref{eq:tr}, satisfies Assumption~\ref{A:M}.
 This is because in $M_1(.)$ and $M_2(.)$ the dependence on $\tau$ comes from the matrix exponential $\mathrm{e}^{A \tau}$ and its integral with respect to $\tau$.
 In $M_3(.)$, there is an additional exponential function $\mathrm{e}^{-r \tau}$ which is combined linearly with other terms dependent on $\tau$.
 Letting $J := S^{-1} A S$ be the real Jordan form of $A$, we have $\mathrm{e}^{A \tau} = S \mathrm{e}^{J \tau} S^{-1}$.
 Thus, each element of $M_i(.)$ is a linear combination of products of exponential functions, polynomials (in case $A$ is not diagonalizable) and sinusoidal functions (in case $A$ has complex eigenvalues), all of which are real analytic functions of $\tau$.
 Thus, each of the $M_i(.)$'s are real analytic functions of $\tau$.
 Note that these arguments hold true even if $A$ is singular.
 Further, both $M_1(0)$ and $M_2(0)$ are negative definite.
 Though $M_3(0) = 0$ the time derivative of $M_3$ at $\tau = 0$, $\dot{M}_3(0)$, is negative definite for suitable $P$ and $r$.
+Otherwise, the sequence of inter-event times generated by the event-triggering rule~\eqref{eq:tr3} would not have a positive lower bound on inter-event times.

 Now, let \(\tmin\) and \(\tmax\) denote the global minimum and the global maximum of \(\tau_s(\theta)\), respectively, that is,

 For a matrix $M(.)$ that satisfies Assumption~\ref{A:M}, clearly $\tmin = \tau_m$ as $\det(M(\tau))>0$ in the interval $(0, \tau_m)$ and according to Corollary~\ref{cor:f_num_roots}, \(f_s(\theta,\tau)=0\) has no solution for \(\tau \in (0,\tau_m)\) and has a solution for $\tau = \tau_m$.
 In general, $\tmax$ may not exist, that is $\tmax = \infty$.
 In this case, it means that there exists a $x_0 \in \nzrealtwo$ such that if $x(t_k) = x_0$ then $t_{k+1} = \infty$.
 However, such an $x_0$ cannot exist if $A$ has positive real parts for both its eigenvalues and if the triggering rule~\eqref{eq:general_tr_rule} ensures $x = 0$ is asymptotically stable.
 In such a case, $\tmax$ is a finite quantity.